Doctor of Philosophy & Master of Theology

 - As a student prepares the dissertation, he or she is supervised by the primary mentor and the secondary mentor (when the student has a second mentor).

-- The length of the PhD dissertation is limited to 90,000 words, including text, notes, and appendices.
-The bibliography is not included in the word count.
+- The length of the PhD dissertation is limited to 100,000 words, including text and notes.
+The bibliography and appendices are not included in the word count.
 It is understood that some topics lend themselves to shorter length.
 The minimum length is 50,000 words.
 Students submitting dissertations are required to attach a signed statement indicating the word count of their dissertation.

 - No research for which credit has already been given toward a degree either at Fuller or any other institution may qualify to be recognized for the School of Theology PhD.